 “But I do agree with you.
 People have come to rely on weapons and armor too much.
 They are much softer than what they should be; the chick that hit you should have killed you.
 But she was too weak, too unconditioned to the harshness of battle, true battle.”

 Anodyne stared at Tama with an inquisitive look.

 “Why do I get the feeling that you are trying to offer me something?”

 Tama grinned and took to his feet.

 “Woah, battle smart and general smarts too.
-Yes I am offering you something, I want to train you.
-Everyone here stares at the weapons and armour that pass through here.
-No one looks at the fighters, I watched as your eyes skimmed over the weapons and you gazed at the fighters.
+Yes, I am offering you something; I want to train you.
+Everyone here stares at the weapons and armor that pass through here.
+No one looked at the fighters; I watched as your eyes skimmed over the weapons and you gazed at the fighters.
 Judging their worth as opposed to admiring the worth of weapons.”

 Tama recoiled at Anodyne’s impatience.